 It's no secret that in today's economy, jobs don't pay like they used to.
 Even having a degree doesn’t guarantee you a high-paying job.
 This leaves many people having to pinch and save every penny.
 As grim as that may sound, there is an upside if you live here in South Carolina.
-There are some simple strategies you can use to get ahead in life and avoid having to rely on credit cards or a title loan to simply get by from month to month.
+There are some simple strategies you can use to get ahead in life.
+You can actually avoid having to rely on credit cards or a title loan to simply get by from month to month.
 There are jobs out there that pay you way more than the minimum wage.

 7 High-Paying Jobs to Consider

 While it can help to have a degree related to health, exercise, or nutrition, you don’t need one.
 There's nothing about being a personal trainer that requires having a college degree.

 It's a job that primarily relies on your skills.
-I am talking on-the-job training and your ability to interact with other people, a skill that no college degree can teach you.
+I am talking on-the-job training and your ability to interact with other people.
+These are skills that no college degree can teach you.
 And as a personal trainer you can either work for a company, a gym, or on your own.
 Plenty of options for you to choose from.

 Like a personal trainer, event planning does have a related degree.
 It's entirely possible to learn everything you need to know through an apprenticeship program or practical experience in the industry.
 And like personal training, you can either work for a company or go off on your own.

-The event planning industry is one that's driven by word of mouth, so getting out there early and building a customer base can actually be more useful than a degree, in most cases.
+The event planning industry is one that's driven by word of mouth.
+So getting out there early and building a customer base can actually be more useful than a degree, in most cases.
 As long as you work hard and are willing to learn from professionals, you could be successful.

 While the hours and flexibility aren't great, being a flight attendant has its perks.
-There's no denying that flight attendants bring in a nice income, usually somewhere around $70,000.
+There's no denying that flight attendants get to travel and bring in a nice income.
+They can bring in usually somewhere around $70,000.
 That’s a nice number to think about.